slatedocs/slate/source/index.html.md

 ## 1. Submitting URL for scoring

-    Before a URL can be scored, it needs to be scraped, and then scored by our models.
+    Before a URL can be scored, it needs to be scraped, and then scored by our model_names.
     And hence the URL needs to be submitted first.

 ## 2. Fetching the scores

     After the URL has been submitted, the results will be available in some time.

-    URL Scoring is complete when it has been scored by all models.
+    URL Scoring is complete when it has been scored by all model_names.

-    During the time between submission and fetching, URL might already have been scored by some models, while some are still are processing.
+    During the time between submission and fetching, URL might already have been scored by some model_names, while some are still are processing.
 In this case, the user has the option to fetch the partial scores.